shreejadhav10/mlkit/README.md

-ML Kit for Firebase Quickstart
+ML Kit for Barcode scanner
 ==============================

-The ML Kit for Firebase Android Quickstart app demonstrates how to use the various features of ML Kit to add machine learning to your application.
+ML kit offers barcode scanning feature which works on the cloud as well as on the device end.
+Please check following details for more information.

 Introduction
 ------------